 2. Interchangeability remains the exception, not the rule, when it comes to biosimilars.

-The Biologics Price Competition and Innovation Act (BPCIA), which was enacted in 2010, allowed an interchangeability designation for FDA-approved biosimilars that met additional requirements 5.
+The Biologics Price Competition and Innovation Act (BPCIA), which was enacted in 2010, allowed an interchangeability designation for FDA-approved biosimilars that met additional requirements.5 As of November 2023, seven biosimilars had received interchangeability designations: two insulin products6,7, three medicines used to treat certain inflammatory diseases,8,9,10 and two treatments for retinal patients.11,12 Eventually, there may be more.
+Other pharmaceutical companies have submitted applications seeking interchangeability designations.

 3. An interchangeability designation is unique to biosimilars in the U.S.

-Although biosimilars are among the fastest growing products in the prescription drug industry, real-world experience with interchangeability is in its infancy, and therefore different countries have different regulatory approaches.
-For example, a separate regulatory designation for interchangeability has been instituted in the U.S.9,10,11
+Although biosimilars are among the fastest-growing products in the prescription drug industry, real-world experience with interchangeability is in its infancy, and therefore different countries have different regulatory approaches.
+For example, a separate regulatory designation for interchangeability has been instituted in the U.S.13,14,15

-In the European Union, which introduced and adopted biosimilars before the U.S. did, the decision of allowing interchangeability for biosimilars lies with each member state.12 And in Japan and Iran, interchangeability is not a separate designation, but is automatically applied when the biosimilar is approved.13 Similarly, the standards for regulatory review of biosimilars may also vary.
+In the European Union, which introduced and adopted biosimilars before the U.S. did, decisions regarding pharmacy level substitution lie with each member state.16 And in Japan and Iran, a pharmacist is automatically allowed to perform a substitution when the biosimilar is approved.17 Similarly, the standards for regulatory review of biosimilars may also vary.

 4. Interchangeability is granted at the federal level but governed by state laws

 Biosimilars receive an interchangeability designation on a federal level from the FDA, but the local dispensing and substitution of drugs at the pharmacy level is governed by state laws.
-The majority of states allow biosimilars to be substituted for a biologic medicine, with varying degrees of notification to the prescribing physician and the patient.
-As of May 2019, 45 states and Puerto Rico allow substitution of a biosimilar for a biologic medicine.14
+The majority of states allow reference medicines to be substituted by interchangeable biosimilars without seeking the prescribing physician’s permission, with varying degrees of notification to the prescriber and the patient.
+As of August 2023, 47 states and Puerto Rico allow substitution of an interchangeable biosimilar for the prescribed reference medicine without requiring prescriber permission.18,19

 5. Interchangeability is significant for medicines dispensed at the pharmacy

 Biologics (and biosimilars) are typically administered either by injection or intravenously.
-Generally, those administered by an injection are dispensed from a pharmacy and may be self-administered, while biologic medicines that are administered intravenously are often given by a healthcare professional.12, 14
+Generally, those administered by an injection are dispensed from a pharmacy and may be self-administered, while biologic medicines that are administered intravenously are often given by a healthcare professional.18,20

-So, for patients who receive their biologic from a pharmacy, a reference product may be substituted with an interchangeable biosimilar, which may provide cost-savings.6
+So, for patients who receive their biologic from a pharmacy, a reference medicine may be substituted with an interchangeable biosimilar, which may provide cost savings.6

 This article is for informational purposes only and is not intended to provide legal advice.